 - Athletics & Activities

 Students and their parents must complete the FAFSA in order to be eligible to receive federal financial aid.
-Students and parents can request a PIN now (http://pin.ed.gov), but cannot complete the FAFSA until after October 1 of a student's senior year in high school and every year thereafter.
+Students and parents can apply for a Federal Student Aid ID - FSA ID -, but cannot complete the FAFSA until after October 1 of a student's senior year in high school and every year thereafter.
+For more information visit fafsa.ed.gov.
 If you need help completing the FAFSA, check out these videos for some valuable tips: FAFSA: Apply for Aid

 Students who are residents of WICHE states are eligible to request a reduced tuition rate of 150% of resident tuition at participating two- and four-year college programs outside of their home state.